hard-nett/docs/docs/cosmwasm/testnet/cosmwasm-deployment.md

 Binary file will be at `artifacts/my_first_contract.wasm` folder and its size will be about `130K`, which is more smaller than when only RUTFLAGS was used.

-### Store to Osmosis Testnet chain
+### Store to Terp Newtork Testnet chain

 We have the wasm binary executable ready.
-Now it is time to store the code to the Osmosis Testnet blockchain.
+Now it is time to store the code to the Terp Network Testnet blockchain.

 ```bash
 # store the code on chain